Universal (UVV)

 Airton L. Hentschke, Senior Vice President and Chief Operating Officer

-Mr. O'Keefe is the Vice President, Ingredients of Universal Corporation and Senior Vice President of Universal Global Ventures, Inc. He joined Universal in April 2020 and has a career spanning over 30 years in the food ingredient industry.
-His previous roles include Chief Operating Officer for Allen Flavors from 2018 to 2020, Chief Executive Officer of the Americas for Döhler Group from 2015 to 2018, and President of Finlay Tea Solutions US, Inc. and then Chief Executive Officer of Finlay Extracts & Ingredients, both subsidiaries of James Finlay International, from 2007 to 2015.
+Joined Universal in April 2020.
+Mr. O'Keefe has spent his entire 30+ year career in the food ingredient industry.
+He previously served as Chief Operating Officer for Allen Flavors from 2018 to 2020, Chief Executive Officer of the Americas for Döhler Group from 2015 to 2018, and President of Finlay Tea Solutions US, Inc. and then Chief Executive Officer of Finlay Extracts & Ingredients from 2007 to 2015, both subsidiaries of James Finlay International.

 AI Analysis | Feedback